 Axos Bank is a digital bank with headquarters in San Diego, California.

 The more you can contribute to this tiered money market account, the higher APY you’ll earn.
-To get this APY, you’ll need to invest between $25,000 and $50,000.
-Anything less (but still above $2,500) will still get you an APY that would just miss this list by a hair.
-As you climb the tiers, you’ll also jump up 0.70%.
+To get this APY, you’ll need to invest between $25,000 and $100,000.
+Anything less (but still above $2,500) will still get you an APY that would make this list.

 Premier America has been around since 1957 and can easily be joined outside California through membership to the Thousand Oaks Alliance for the Arts.

-Superior Choice Credit Union – Choice Plus Business Money Market Account
+Lake Michigan Credit Union — Business Money Market

 Northpointe Bank – Business Money Market Account

 Among its array of products, Northpointe Bank offers a tiered business money market account.
 Currently, the rates for that account are as follows: